himolde/panorama.himolde.no/wp-content/plugins/easy-fancybox/readme.txt

 = Can I display a contact form in FancyBox? =

 Yes.
 There are several methods imaginable but the easiest would be to use the Inline method.
+First go to your Settings > Media admin page and enable the Inline Content option.
+Next, go back to edit your post or page in the Text editor tab.
 The inline content can be a shortcode like in this example using Contact Forms 7 and Easy FancyBox:

 `
-<a href="#contact_form_pop" class="fancybox">Contact Us</a>
+<a href="#contact_form_pop" class="fancybox-inline">Contact Us</a>

 <div style="display:none" class="fancybox-hidden">
     <div id="contact_form_pop" class="hentry" style="width:460px;height:380px;">